tokio-rs/io-uring/README.md

 }
 ```

+Note that opcode `Read` is only available after kernel 5.6.
+If you use a kernel lower than 5.6, this example will fail.

 ## Test and Benchmarks

 You can run the test and benchmark of the library with the following commands.